rebelsky/sams-assorted-musings-reflections/eoce-history.md

 Fast forward a few years.
 We had moved from annual merit reviews to triennial merit reviews.
 The Budget Committee still struggled with how to assess faculty.
 I was on Council [21].
 I made two suggestions:
-First, that we go from a five-point to a three-value scale for teaching [22,23].
+First, that in assigning merit scores, the Faculty Budget Committee move from a five-point to a three-value scale for teaching [22,23].
 Second, that the Faculty Budget Committee receive the distribution of responses on two questions ("Interactions with the faculty member helped me learn the subject matter of the course" and "I learned a lot in this course") as well as the comparable set of responses across similar courses (100, 200, and 300-level courses in Science, Social Studies, Foreign Language, Arts, and whatever we called the other Humanities) so that we could run statistical tests to see if the courses were, in fact, high or low outliers.

 The faculty discussed these ideas at the faculty meeting of September 17, 2007.
 Eliza Willis led the discussion.
 I am thankful to her for